meysamshahbazi/fas/README.md

-this is main repository for my master thesis at university of tehran,iran the title of project is face anti spoofing
+Face Anti spoofing with deep learning as Msc thesis in university of Tehran, Iran
 ## project structure